gac2117/makeup-by-yuna/README.md

 # Makeup by Yuna

 This is a Rails app I made for my Rails portfolio project.
-I got the idea for this app through my friend works as a makeup artist as a side job.
-This app will keep track of appointments between makeup artists and clients.
+I got the idea for this app through my friend who works as a makeup artist as a side job.
+This app will keep track of appointments made between makeup artists and clients.
 The makeup artists and clients will be able to sign up, log in, and log out securely.
-They will also be able to use Facebook to sign up and log in.
-The makeup artist can see and filter through all the upcoming appointments they have with their clients.
-The clients will be able to view their appointments with the makeup artist and also create a new appointment.
+Clients will also be able to use Facebook to sign up and log in.
+The makeup artists will need to provide a secret code in order to sign up.
+The makeup artist can view all the upcoming appointments they have with their clients.
+The clients will be able to view their appointments with the makeup artist and also create, edit, and delete a new appointment.

 ## Installation
 1. Fork the repository.